JessAlvess/bash-script-linux-server/README.md

 ## Objective of the project

-This project aims to create a script that runs commands on the Linux server to create directories, directories and users, changing the access permissions and creating files.
+This project aims to create a bash script that runs commands on the Linux server to create directories, groups and users, changing the access permissions and creating files.

-The projects consists in the creation of a bash script to run commands on the Linux server to create directories, groups and users, changing the access permissions of access.

 ## Organization